Tylermui/Sleep_Health_Analysis/README.md

 # Sleep_Health_Analysis
-Analyzing how sleep health affects our lifestyle
+Analyzing how lifestyle affects sleep health.
+Utilizing a KNN and Decision Tree model and comparing the result.